 If we can’t depend on our hunger/fullness, we need to do the math.
 And truly, relying on hunger cues to maintain your weight is very reasonable, but much less so when you are losing weight.
 Losing fat means eating less than you need to maintain your current status, which logically means you will feel hungry sometimes.
 And that’s OK, and should be expected, and not freaked out over.
 If you want to lose fat, and expect to never feel hungry, you’re wrong.
 Despite what any magic pill may want you to believe.

-Keeping track of what you eat doesn’t have to be complicated, and I explain a few ways to go about it in my free nutrition guide.
+Keeping track of what you eat doesn’t have to be complicated.
 After a little while, measuring and tracking becomes second nature, and not hard at all.

 This sounds so simplistic, but it’s completely true.
 A 500 calorie coffee drink will do very little to nothing to make you feel full, and give you a whole bunch of nutritionally empty sugar calories.
 Same goes for juice.
 Yes, juices have some redeeming qualities, but you are much better served by eating a piece of fruit.
 More fiber, more satiety, chewing, and the vitamins.
 Just chew.
 (Hmmm…”Just Chew” T-shirts?)